 A: Airflow is severely disrupted around an airplane in deep stall, therefore are indications on any instrument are highly unreliable.
 The airspeed should be bigger than zero.
-Its hard to say exactly, but it could be plus minus 80 knots.
+It is difficult to say exactly, but it could be plus minus 80 knots.

-Air refuelling:
+Air refueling:

-Q: How is the TACAN set for air refuelling?
+Q: How is the TACAN set for air refueling?

 A: The TACAN can be used to find the tanker, when the TACAN channel of the tanker is known.
-The F16 pilot can then set his TACAN channel to a value that is a set distance from the channel of the tanker.
+The F-16 pilot can then set his TACAN channel to a value that is a set distance from the channel of the tanker.
 This way the pilot can get a range on the tanker.